How to Day Trade ETFs: A Complete Strategy for SPY, QQQ, and IWM

 This is where the magic happens.
 The highest probability trades occur when a key technical level on your ETF chart aligns with a clear signal from the market internals.

-Our Team’s A+ Setup: We look for a situation where the ETF (e.g., SPY) pulls back to a key support level (like VWAP or the prior day’s low) while the market internals (e.g., $ADD) are showing strength or a bullish divergence.
+Editorial A+ Setup: Traders can look for a situation where the ETF (e.g., SPY) pulls back to a key support level (like VWAP or the prior day's low) while the market internals (e.g., $ADD) are showing strength or a bullish divergence.
 This tells us the selling is likely temporary and the broader trend is still intact.

 Step 4: Execution & Risk Management